After much angst, deliberation and phone calls to Qantas we decided to take the punt on the Thai’s and see what transpires in the land of smiles.

 There are also lots of little squirrel like creatures running everywhere but they scurry away when you approach unlike the little monkeys who are certainly not afraid to get close, they were on our roof this morning having a ball and feed in all the trees around us.

 John (that’s me) went adventuring into the Bat Cave with his own two personal guides and he had to test out his fitness with bamboo ladder and rope climbing in the dark but it was well worth it as we climbed deep into the cave and half way up the inside of the Monolith to capture spectacular views over the beaches either side.
+We explored the various beachside caves and went native for a while.

 Now it’s time for home sweet home at just the right time.
 We have had a fabulous and varied trip and seen another slice of this big beautiful planet, so farewell travel and hello real world.